 Load emulator.
 The mysqlslap program is designed to emulate client load for a MySQL server and report the timing of each stage.
 It works as if multiple clients were accessing the server.
 See Section 4.5.7, “mysqlslap — Load Emulation Client”.
 (Authors: Patrick Galbraith, Brian Aker)

-The following constructs are deprecated and are removed as of MySQL 5.5.
+The following constructs are deprecated in MySQL 5.1 and are removed as of MySQL 5.5.
 Where alternatives are shown, applications should be updated to use them.